The WW2 Roll of Honour:

 Buried Clichy , France, Plot 16.
 Row 8.
 Grave 1.

-He was the pilot of a Lancaster from Coningsby, set the task of bombing the railway yards at La Chapelle just north of Paris on the night of 20th/21 st April 1944.
-The raid was a great success and only 6 Lancasters from the force of some 250 were lost.
+Piloting a Lancaster from RAF Coningsby, he was set the task of bombing the railway yards at La Chapelle just north of Paris, on the night of 20th/21st April 1944.
+The raid was judged a great success, although six Lancasters from the force of some 250 were lost.
 His aircraft came down at Piscop, 25km north of Paris , killing the entire crew, possibly as a result of flak.
-Killed during his 2nd tour of duty, on his 39th trip over enemy territory, he was with the Pathfinder Force.
-This comprised the more experienced and able airmen, capable of accurately marking and bombing a target to guide in the other aircraft of the bomber stream.
-He had been twice mentioned in despatches and awarded the DFC.

 Gunner 11423725 Dennis Morton Lee